What’s being evaluated and how?

 The ongoing evaluation will help to inform how well Q is progressing towards its aims, as well as exploring unintended consequences.
 RAND Europe will use various methods such as surveys, interviews, focus groups and document review and will involve key stakeholders (including members).

-Formative feedback will be used to improve the design and management of Q. An interim evaluation report will be published in 2018 and the final evaluation report will be published in 2020.
+Formative feedback will be used to improve the design and management of Q. An interim evaluation learning report (Q: The Journey so Far) was published in Septebmer 2018 and the final evaluation report will be published in 2020.

 How will we share what we are learning with others?